Differences Between U.S. Nationals and U.S. Citizens

 How U.S. Nationals Become American Citizens

-People who were not born as U.S. citizens may acquire U.S. citizenship through a process known as naturalization.
+People who were not born as U.S. citizens can obtain citizenship through naturalization.
 Non-citizen U.S. nationals may file Form N-400, Application for Naturalization, with U.S. Citizenship and Immigration Services (USCIS) to request this benefit.
-CitizenPath’s online immigration services can you prepare this application and identify the supporting documents you need to submit with your application.

-Generally, a non-citizen national may apply for U.S. citizenship under the same rules as legal permanent residents.
-However, the continuous residence and physical presence requirements are generally met before the applicant decides to naturalize.
+In most cases, non-citizen U.S. nationals apply under the same rules as lawful permanent residents.
+However, they typically already meet the continuous residence and physical presence requirements before applying.

-To become a U.S. citizen, a non-citizen U.S. national will need to meet the following requirements:
+To become a U.S. citizen, a non-citizen U.S. national must meet the following requirements:

 To apply under this eligibility category, you must be 18 years of age or older.